Archived Knowledge Base articles from T.I. Performance.

 1. Install the ECU back in the car and replace the retaining bracket and kick panel.

-Before starting the vehicle
+Read this before starting the vehicle

 3. Start the car and get it to operating temperature.
 If you have issues with starting, idle, including rev hang, high idle or hunting, see the Troubleshooting section.